Mountain system at the intersection of Europe, Asia, and the Middle East

 For the lunar mountain range, see Montes Caucasus.

 This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
 Unsourced material may be challenged and removed.
-Find sources: "Caucasus Mountains" – news · newspapers · books · scholar · JSTOR(September 2012) (Learn how and when to remove this template message)
+Find sources: "Caucasus Mountains" – news · newspapers · books · scholar · JSTOR(April 2023) (Learn how and when to remove this template message)

-The Caucasus Mountains include the Greater Caucasus in the north and Lesser Caucasus in the south.
-The Greater Caucasus runs west-northwest to east-southeast, from the Caucasian Natural Reserve in the vicinity of Sochi, Russia on the northeastern shore of the Black Sea to Baku, Azerbaijan on the Caspian Sea.
-The Lesser Caucasus runs parallel to the Greater about 100 km (62 mi) south.[1]
-The Greater and Lesser Caucasus ranges are connected by the Likhi Range, and to the west and east of the Likhi Range lie the Colchis Plain and the Kur-Araz Lowland.
+The Caucasus Mountains include the Greater Caucasus in the north and the Lesser Caucasus in the south.
+The Greater Caucasus runs west-northwest to east-southeast, from the Western Caucasus on the northeastern shore of the Black Sea to Baku on the Caspian Sea, near Georgia.
+The Lesser Caucasus runs parallel to the Greater about 100 km (62 mi) south.[2]
+The Greater and Lesser Caucasus ranges are connected by the Likhi Range, and to the west and east of the Likhi Range lie the Colchis Plain and the Kur-Araz Lowland respectively.
 The Meskheti Range is a part of the Lesser Caucasus system.
-In the southeast, the Aras River separates the Lesser Caucasus from the Talysh Mountains which straddles the border of southeastern Azerbaijan and Iran.
-The Lesser Caucasus and the Armenian Highland constitute the Transcaucasian Highland, which at their western end converges with the highland plateau of Eastern Anatolia in the far north east of Turkey.
-Mountains near Sochi hosted part of the 2014 Winter Olympics.
+In the southeast, the Aras River separates the Lesser Caucasus from the Talysh Mountains which runs through the Greater Azerbaijan region.
+The Lesser Caucasus and the Armenian Highland constitute the Transcaucasian Highland, which at their western end converges with the highland plateau of Eastern Anatolia.
+The Caucasus Mountains were part of the Silk Road.

 ^Stokes, Chris R. (2011).
 Singh, Vijay P.; Haritashya, Umesh K. (eds.).
 Encyclopedia of Snow, Ice and Glaciers.
 Spring Science & Business Media. p.
 127. ISBN 978-90-481-2641-5.